suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/14-azure-openai-content-filters.md

 1. Observe that the default settings (which are applied when no custom content filter is present) allow **low** severity language for each category.
 You can create a more restrictive custom filter by applying filters to one or more **low** severity levels.
 You cannot however make the filters less restrictive (by allowing **medium** or **high** severity language) unless you have applied for and received permission to do so in your subscription.
 Permission to do so is based on the requirements of your specific generative AI scenario.

     > **Tip**: For more details about the categories and severity levels used in content filters, see [Content filtering](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/content-filter) in the Azure OpenAI service documentation.

+### Review

+In this lab, you have completed:
+- Provisioned an Azure OpenAI resource
+- Deploying a model
+- Generating natural language output
+- Exploring content filters

+## You have successfully completed this lab.